 Alastair Wilson is Professor of Philosophy at the University of Birmingham.
 He works in metaphysics, philosophy of physics, philosophy of science and epistemology.
 As PI of FraMEPhys he is developing a new general framework for understanding non-causal forms of explanation as they are employed in physics.
-Prior to FraMEPhys, his research focus has been on the metaphysics of quantum mechanics, culminating in his book The Nature of Contingency which is forthcoming in January 2020 with Oxford University Press.
+Prior to FraMEPhys, his research focus has been on the metaphysics of quantum mechanics, culminating in his book The Nature of Contingency which is out now with Oxford University Press.

 Katie Robertson joined FraMEPhys as a Research Fellow in October 2018, after PhD research at Pembroke College, Cambridge.
 Her main area of interest is philosophy of physics and she is currently working in the philosophy of statistical mechanics.
 Before coming to Cambridge, Katie received the BPhil at Oxford (University College) and prior to that she completed her MSci in Physics and Philosophy at Bristol.